MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-and-monthly-top-items-report.md

 ms.localizationpriority: medium
 ---

-# Daily and monthly top items report
+# Daily and Monthly Top Items report

 ## Overview

-The daily and monthly top items report contains a list of top selling items or bundles in a given day or month.
+The Daily and Monthly Top Items report contains a list of top selling items or bundles in a given day or month.

 These tables include: